 Why they exist

-Assuming the business customer has a bank account with some financial institution some where, it needs a way to move money between that existing bank and the deposit account Tesouro just opened for them.
+Assuming the business customer has a bank account with some financial institution somewhere, it needs a way to move money between that existing bank and the deposit account Tesouro just opened for them.
 External bank accounts give the ACH rail a verified, addressable target on the other end.
 The verification is the load-bearing part.
 Tesouro doesn’t take the user’s word that they own the outside account — micro-ACH deposits prove control of it before any real money moves.
 Trusted callers (typically platforms sitting higher in the hierarchy) can self-attest verification instead of going through the deposits, but that’s a scoped exception.
 See Linking an external bank account for both paths.What’s on the record

 The response shape is deliberately thin.
-After connection you get:| Field | Notes |
+After connection you get:What you can’t do with them

 - No balance.
 Tesouro has no read-access to the outside bank, so any “balance” you display has to come from elsewhere.